aronzvi/tally-playwright-e2e-poc/README.md

 playwright e2e test demonstrating UI interaction with the Tally extension.

 ## Test details
-- The test imports a recovery phrase and connects and disconnects from a dapp.
+- The test imports a recovery phrase and connects and disconnects from a dapp
 - Interaction is done by opening popup.html of the extension in its own page

 ## Setup